 Any unallowable items will be identified in a pre-review process at the local Forestry Office as well as a committee review process.
-When possible, it is expected a multi-agency group will meet in or April or May to review the applications and may include representatives from:

-- USFS/DOI reps/AK Fire Chief's Association - Alaska Division of Forestry staff and field representatives
+When possible, it is expected a multi-agency group will meet in February or March to review the applications, but at a minimum Alaska Division of Forestry staff and field representatives will meet to review, discuss each application and award funding.

-TIME PERIOD COVERED BY THE GRANT

-• Applications Due:

-DEADLINES

-January 31, 2019

-• Fire Departments receive Notice of Award: May 2019

-• Checks Cashed Within 90 days of issuance

-• Purchasing complete: October 30, 2019

-• Submittal of 2019 receipts, proof of purchase (s): October 31, 2019; preferably sooner to local Forestry Office FMO must fall: November 1, 2017 - October 31, 2018

-• Time period in which documented In-kind Match
+TIME PERIOD COVERED BY THE GRANT DEADLINES • Applications Due: January 31, 2021 ٠ Fire Departments receive Notice of Award: May 2021 ٠ Checks VFA awards will be transmitted electronically. • Purchasing complete: October 30, 2021 ٠ Submittal of 2021 receipts, proof of purchase (s): to local Forestry Office FMO October 31, 2021; preferably sooner • Time period in which documented In-kind Match must fall: November 1, 2019 - October 31, 2020